joe-p/algo-edu/resources/en-US/smart_contracts.md

 * 64 key/value pairs
 * Limited to 128 bytes per key/value pair
 * Can be read by any app on-chain
 * MBR funded during app creation by creator
+  * Proportional to amount of storage used

 ---